Baklava Cheesecake

 - Use a teaspoon to place dollops of the remaining nut filling dotted all over the top of the cheesecake batter.
 Fold the overhanging filo edges onto the cheesecake.
 Bake for 1 hour or until the center is almost set.

-- Remove cheesecake from the oven and turn the heat up to 350°F. Brush 4 pieces of phyllo dough with butter, use your hands to crumple them into a loose ball and place them on the top of the cheesecake.
+- Remove cheesecake from the oven.
+Brush 4 pieces of phyllo dough with butter, use your hands to crumple them into a loose ball and place them on the top of the cheesecake.
 Bake for 8-10 minutes more or until the newly added dough has turned golden.

 - Remove cheesecake from the oven and let cool at room temp for about an hour, then place in the refrigerator for a minimum of 4 hours.